Skyscanner/backpack-android/docs/compose/BarChart/README.md

         // provides accessibility information here to be used with screen readers
         // make sure it's formatted properly and includes all the relevant information needed (title, subtitle, text value, group)
-        // the example below is just for general purposes contentDescription = "Monday the 7th, price is £142", )
+        // the example below is just for general purposes contentDescription = "Monday the 7th of January, price is £142", )
     }
   )